How to arrange a funeral or cremation service in Arkansas

 This decision is the next crucial decision to be made.
 Although a funeral home can collect the deceased from the place of death without the family having decided on burial or cremation, this single choice may affect which funeral services provider you choose.

-Choosing between burial or cremation is a personal choice, but these days it can be governed as much by cost as by the family (or deceased’s) wishes.
+Choosing between burial or cremation is a personal choice, but these days it can be governed as much by cost as by the family’s (or the deceased’s) wishes.

 Cremation laws in Arkansas